pritamzope/OS/README.md

 # NEW KERNEL

-A new modified source code for a console has been added to "NEW KERNEL" directory.
+A new modified source code has been added to "NEW KERNEL" directory.
 Compilation scripts are replaced with Makefile.
 Assembly code is replaced with NASM assembly rathen than GNU AS.